This article originally appeared on VICE France

-I met up with Pack, one of the guys from Dirty Riderz motorcross crew, on a sunny May morning in Paris.
+I met up with Pack, one of the guys from Paris' Dirty Riderz motorcross crew, on a sunny May morning.
 I sat on the back of his moped as he drove us to the crew's headquarters, a small house where they keep a dozen dirt bikes and quads.
-We ate a bunch of kebabs together in the driveway, loaded up the truck, and headed out towards the place they like to ride.
+We ate a bunch of kebabs together in the driveway, loaded up the truck and got going towards the place they go to ride.
 They asked me not to divulge the precise location, because they don't want to turn up one day and find the cops waiting for them.

-Members of the crew are aged between 14 and 35, and most come from the surrounding area—the Paris suburbs of Choisy-le-Roi, Vitry-sur-Seine, and Villeneuve-Saint-Georges—but interest is spreading.
-Recently, guys from as far away as Val d'Oise, which is on northeast end of Paris, have joined the crew.
+Members of the crew are aged between 14 and 35, and most come from the surrounding area – the Paris suburbs of Choisy-le-Roi, Vitry-sur-Seine and Villeneuve-Saint-Georges – but interest is spreading.
+Recently, guys from as far away as Val d'Oise, north east of Paris, have joined the crew.

-The wider bike-riding movement that the Dirty Riderz are a part of—#CrossPavement, essentially the French version of UK BikeLife—became properly organized a couple of years ago, and the popularity of these bike crews have been on the up ever since.
+The wider bike-riding movement that the Dirty Riderz are a part of – #CrossPavement, essentially the French version of UK BikeLife – became properly organised a couple of years ago, and the popularity of these bike crews have been on the up ever since.

 The atmosphere is almost familial.
 People show up with friends and everybody's welcoming, offering tokes on their water pipes or a bite of the merguez sausages they're grilling up.

 The day I was there, one of the riders got into a pretty nasty accident.
-He fell off his bike and slid 30 feet across the hot pavement.
+He fell off his bike and slide 10 metres across the hot pavement.
 He'd basically burnt the skin off his entire arm, so the guys rushed him to hospital in the boot of a station wagon.